r-i-c-h/tabsanity-terminator/README.md

 So, first thing this extension does is check if any of your window's open tabs are duplicates of one another and closes those that are.

-Then, it [tries to] sort the remaining tabs first by grouping your tabs together *alphabetically by domain* and then sub-sort those groups *alphabetically by URL*  - Grouping the domains is very difficult particularly because of those newer TLDs[^1] that are longer than 2-3 characters (things like '.business' or '.guide').
-The only way to get 100% coverage would be to regularly fetch the 2K [IANA list of valid domains][IANA], which I feel is overkill for something that is supposed to be 'lightweight'.
+Then, it [tries to] sort the remaining tabs first by grouping your tabs together *alphabetically by domain* and then sub-sort those groups *alphabetically by URL*  - Grouping the domains is particularly difficult because of newer TLDs(top level domains) that are longer than 2-3 characters (things like '.business' or '.guide').
+The only way to get 100% coverage would be to regularly fetch the [IANA list of valid domains][IANA], which I feel is overkill for something that is supposed to be 'lightweight'.

 The extension leaves 'pinned' tabs right where they are.

-This extension only applies to one window at a time - the window you clicked the extension's button in.
+This extension only works to one window at a time - the window you clicked the extension's button in.

 ## Usage:
 I'd hope it's pretty self-explanatory?